What matters when hiring a great team?

 One of the first things most businesses ask interviewees are their grades.
-Grades are viewed as a trustworthy indicator of an applicant’s ability and sometimes even become the sole assessment criteria.
+Grades are viewed as a trustworthy indicator of an applicant’s ability and sometimes even becomes the sole assessment criteria.
 No matter the number of articles you come across that tell you grades don’t really matter, they do.
 Getting good grades is no child’s play, getting and maintaining an ‘A’ on any subject requires immense effort and dedication.
 Therefore, consulting businesses like McKinsey and Bain & Co still highly regard grades, as their line of business requires the academic aptitude, as well as the perseverance it entails.
 The only reason they still stick to it is that it still works for them.

 However, when your business does not particularly need someone who has a high academic standing, still sticking to it might not serve the need of the business.
 At this point looking at someone’s innate talent could work wonders.
 Some people might have the worst grades in school but they could have been one of the most outspoken people who everyone liked interacting with.
 If these people apply for a public relations position, and show immense ability to write and build networks, they can be a greater fit than a bookish person who topped their class.
 Grades only communicate static information, whereas talent is ever growing and shows the dynamic nature of the person.
 Think about the nature of work of your business, do you need someone with brains or do you need a street-smart person?